threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### I watched a [TF video](https://www.youtube.com/watch?v=-AmDJYWWS5M) on how to build a DIY 3node.
-It stated both the i7-6700 and i7-6700T CPUs.
-What is the difference between i7-6700 and i7-6700T?
+### What is the difference between the two CPUs: i7-6700 and i7-6700T?

 The T stands for thermal throttled.
 The i7-6700T is 46% more energy efficient.
 While the i7-6700 has a 42% faster CPU speed and has a higher passmark.
 Note that the TFT reward is going to be the same.
 The difference is with power consumption: 35 Watt for the i7-6700t and 65 Watt for the i7-6700.